MobilityData/elrond.gtfs.org/docs/getting_started/why_use_GTFS.md

 Over 10,000 transit agencies in 100+ countries rely on GTFS, quickly becoming an industry standard.
 Here's what makes it so advantageous:

-- Simple: The core GTFS data is text-based and easy to understand.
+- **Simple**: The core GTFS data is text-based and easy to understand.
-- Flexible: It also offers the possibility of plugging in additional features beyond schedules, like fare information, flexible services, and accessibility information.
+- **Flexible**: It also offers the possibility of plugging in additional features beyond schedules, like fare information, flexible services, and accessibility information.
-- Open Source: by being freely available, data can be shared easily, and developers can create tools, shaping the future of GTFS to better suit their needs.
+- **Open Source**: by being freely available, data can be shared easily, and developers can create tools, shaping the future of GTFS to better suit their needs.
-- Community Driven: developed collaboratively, GTFS ensures the format meets the evolving needs of riders and agencies.
+- **Community Driven**: developed collaboratively, GTFS ensures the format meets the evolving needs of riders and agencies.

 ## A simple standard that is accessible to everyone